|Dr. Travis L. DeVault

-Dr. Travis L. DeVault is the Field Station and Project Leader for the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) Sandusky, OH, Field Station.
+Dr. Travis L. DeVault is the Field Station and Project Leader for the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) Ohio Field Station in Sandusky.
 He earned a Ph.D. in wildlife ecology from Purdue University where he studied foraging behaviors and movement patterns of vultures and other vertebrate scavengers at the Savannah River Site in South Carolina.
-After a postdoctoral appointment at Purdue, Dr. DeVault worked as a research wildlife biologist for NWRC in central New York for two years.
+After a postdoctoral research and teaching appointment at Purdue, Dr. DeVault worked as a research wildlife biologist for NWRC in central New York for two years.
 While there, he researched issues associated with predation on sportfish by double-crested cormorants in the Great Lakes states.
 He has been at the NWRC Ohio Field Station since 2008.

-Dr. DeVault has led multiple studies in basic and applied wildlife ecology, including investigations of vertebrate food habits and foraging strategies, trophic interactions in terrestrial ecosystems, endangered species management in highly altered environments, and wildlife depredation in agricultural systems.
-In his current work at the NWRC Ohio Field Station, he leads a research program dedicated to the development of strategies to reduce wildlife strikes with aircraft.
-In addition to his appointment with NWRC, Dr. DeVault is an adjunct professor at Purdue University and Cornell University.
+Dr. DeVault has conducted multiple studies in basic and applied wildlife ecology, including investigations of vertebrate food habits and foraging strategies, trophic interactions in terrestrial ecosystems, endangered species management in highly altered environments, and wildlife depredation in agricultural systems.
+In his current work at the NWRC Ohio Field Station, he leads a research program dedicated to the development of strategies to reduce wildlife strikes with aircraft and other vehicles.
+In addition to his appointment with NWRC, Dr. DeVault is an adjunct associate professor at Mississippi State University.

 Biondi, K., J.L.
 Belant, J.A.
 Martin, T.L.
 DeVault, and G. Wang.
 2014.
 Integrating mammalian hazards with management at U.S. civil airports: a case study.
 Human-Wildlife Interactions 8(1):31-38.